CristianBuca/MS2_MyCrypto/README.md

 The Quiz Page displays a quiz with crypto-currency related questions.
 Each question is accompanied by a different picture and the pictures featured are hidden on small devices to maintain focus on the quiz.

-The info icon at the top of the quiz triggers the Info Modal when click displaying more information on interacting with the game.
+The info icon at the top of the quiz triggers the Info Modal when clicked, displaying more information on interacting with the game.

 At the bottom of the quiz area, a stopwatch is displayed which is triggered when the user clicks the Start Button and stops when End Screen is displayed.
 On the opposite side, score is kept based on the correct or wrong answers the user selected.